Jean Calas: Death of Marc-Antoine Calas

 On 13–14 October 1761, another of the Calas sons, Marc-Antoine, was found dead on the ground floor of the family's home.
 Rumors had it that Jean Calas had killed his son because he intended to convert to Catholicism.
 When interrogated, the family initially claimed that Marc-Antoine had been killed by a murderer.
-Then they declared that they had found Marc-Antoine dead, hanged; because suicide was considered a heinous crime against oneself, and the dead bodies of suicides were defiled, they had arranged for their son's suicide to look like a murder.
+Then they declared that they had found Marc-Antoine dead, hanged; because suicide was considered a heinous crime against God, and since the dead bodies of suicides were defiled, they had arranged for their son's suicide to look like a murder.

 Trial and execution

-"The cruel death of Calas, who was broke on the wheel at Toulouse, 10 March 1762."
+"The cruel death of Calas, who was broken on the wheel at Toulouse, 10 March 1762."

 Despite Jean Calas's claiming that his son died by suicide, and the testimony of Jeanne Viguière, Calas's Catholic governess, the parlement (regional court) of Toulouse held that Jean Calas had murdered his son.
-And on 9 March 1762, the court sentenced him to be broken on the wheel -- judicially executed.
+And on 9 March 1762, the court sentenced him to be broken on the wheel - judicially executed.

 The same sentence subjected Calas to death by torture.
 The government stretched his arms and legs until they were pulled out of their sockets.
 17 L of water was poured down his throat.
 He was tied to a cross in the cathedral square, on which each of his limbs was broken twice by an iron bar.
 Yet even under this torture, Calas continued to declare his innocence.
 On 10 March, at the age of 64, Jean Calas died on the wheel, while still firmly declaring his innocence.